|Locations:||up to 45|

 Having campaigned for many years to get the government to loosen the regulations affecting services, in the late 1990s Granada were able to turn many of their services into mini shopping centres, filled with high street brands.

 Granada's unusual approach soon raised eyebrows at the Ministry.

 Government policy at the time was to build one service area, and when it became full, get another company to build one further along the road.
 Granada's strategy was to propose unnecessarily large restaurants that would never be full and therefore never require a competitor.
 The Ministry spotted the pattern and started refusing Granada's plans, especially as they were frustrated with Granada complaining that their existing restaurants were unprofitable; "optimistic" was their summary of Granada's building style.

-They broke regulations by selling gramophone records and merchandise branded "Granadaland", promoting their ITV franchise, and resisted requests for them to follow the rules.
+They broke regulations by selling gramophone records and merchandise branded "Granadaland", by writing their logo all over their buildings and fuel pumps, by promoting their ITV franchise, and they resisted requests for them to follow the rules.
 Their 'welcome' sign looked like something from Las Vegas.
 The wider Granada business would ultimately go on to own several visitor attractions and inspectors felt they were treating their service stations in the same way.
 They wanted to build a leather goods shop which at the time was regarded as revolutionary.